 Program Participant Testimonials

 The Macy Undergraduate Leadership Fellows Program emphasis on interdisciplinary team learning is extremely appealing to me.
-It breaks down the siloes students learn in and will expose me to peers with like-minded goals from various cultural and academic backgrounds, who are committed to improving today’s complex healthcare system for a better tomorrow.
+It breaks down the siloes students learn in and exposes peers with like-minded goals from various cultural and academic backgrounds, who are committed to improving today’s complex healthcare system for a better tomorrow.
 I hope to act as a sponge and absorb the scholarly discourse and offerings of my peers while simultaneously exuding energy and excitement.
-I transferred from an Associates program to Drexel because of the self-enrichment opportunities, like MULFP program, that were never available to me before.
+I transferred from an Associates program to Drexel because of the self-enrichment opportunities, like the MULFP program, that were never available to me before.
 Participation in the program is ideal for a student like me, whose main goal is to be best prepared for the rapidly changing healthcare industry and become integrated into campus life as a transfer student.
 I am drawn to joining an atmosphere where everyone is respected and feels valued as they discuss challenging topics in healthcare.
-MULFP peers and mentors will shape my introspection and cultural perspectives, thereby improving my ability to identify challenges affecting all Americans and to develop innovative solutions for today’s healthcare.
-Joining MULFP would be a rare opportunity at a large institution to build lasting bonds with peers, learn from other’s experiences in healthcare and academia, while being able to safely and openly share my own perspectives.
-The opportunity to enroll in Drexel's MULFP will position me to be a critical thinker, and the unique experience will help me in my journey of personal growth and independence.
+Peers and mentors in this program shape introspection and cultural perspectives, thereby improving the ability to identify challenges affecting all Americans and to develop innovative solutions for today’s healthcare.
+Joining the MULFP is a rare opportunity at a large institution to build lasting bonds with peers, learn from other’s experiences in healthcare and academia, while being able to safely and openly share perspectives.

 What form of diversity do you bring to the Program?
 I transferred to Drexel last term from a small professional college with limited opportunities to study across disciplines.
+My experience as a first-generation college student with a non-traditional bachelor’s degree path is unique.
 Nobel Prize winning scientist, Marie Curie, once posited, "Life is not easy for any of us…We must have perseverance and above all confidence in ourselves.”
 Her mantra has guided me as I navigate life's challenges and barriers in both my academic and extramural activities.
-If granted acceptance to the MULFP program I will share my experiences as a first generation college student with a non-traditional bachelor’s degree path and discuss with my peers the many unique tribulations I faced along the way.
-These past two years have been a roller coaster as I sought out a purposeful education and a future career while managing my symptoms of attention deficit disorder (ADD).
-MULFP’s exciting and dynamic peer-learning environment has the potential to provide an open forum for me to discuss my diverse journey and learn from others.
-I hope my perspectives from working in large urban health centers during my Associate’s clinical degree in Dental Hygiene will ground the larger policy and academic discourse in real clinical practice.
-Further, I want to share my experiences and challenges with others who may have doubts or insecurities about their capabilities in a hyper-competitive academic program.
-Inspired by Curie’s words, I apply to MULFP more prepared and focused than ever before so that I can pursue an education that will allow me to improve the lives of others.
+I want to share my experiences and challenges with others who may have doubts or insecurities about their capabilities in a hyper-competitive academic program.

 I joined the Macy Undergraduate Leadership Fellows Program because I believe that I have the work ethic and leadership skills to help make a difference in this world.
 I believe that through the program, I’ll develop new skills while improving the ones I already have helping me reach my goals.
 Through being a part of the Macy Undergraduate Leadership Fellows Program, I will learn how to take the skillset I have and integrate it in an interdisciplinary setting—a reflection of real-life workplace.
 As a nutrition major, I am often surrounded by other students of my major which I love.
 Contrary to loving being in a small class setting with people as passionate about nutrition as I am, I believe it is vital to work with people of other health professions to learn a different point of views and ways of thinking and application.
 Integration is key to becoming a strong leader.